“Immaculate, and very well equipped in an ideal location for garden visits”

 2 miles away is the village of South Petherton with many attractive hamstone buildings where there are numerous shops, delis, churches and the Brewers Arms, another lovely pub.
 Also within easy reach are Martock, Langport, Crewkerne, Ilminster and Yeovil.

 Avalon Cottage is centrally located for a great vacation.
-There are a number of National Trust properties within a few miles such as Barrington Court, Montacute House, Lytes Cary Manor, Tintinhull, the Treasurers House in Martock and the Priory in Stoke-sub-Hamdon.
+There are a number of National Trust properties within a few miles such as Barrington Court (seen in the BBC drama 'Wolf Hall'), Montacute House (seen in the BBC drama 'Wolf Hall'), Lytes Cary Manor, Tintinhull, the Treasurers House in Martock and the Priory in Stoke-sub-Hamdon.
 Muchelney Abbey and Priest's House are also nearby.
 The renowned 'Field of Dreams' at Barcroft Hall in South Petherton is also well worth a visit.
-The property is centrally located for visiting both coast lines - to the North you will find Burnham-on-Sea, Weston-Super-Mare, Watchett and Minehead, with the West Somerset Heritage Steam Railway (at 22 miles the longest such in the UK), and to the South the popular towns of Dorchester, Axminster, Sidmouth, Seaton, Lyme Regis and Bridport.
-Within an hours drive are Taunton, Cheddar Gorge, Wells, Glastonbury and the medieval monastery at Forde Abbey.
+The property is centrally located for visiting both coast lines - to the North you will find Burnham-on-Sea, Weston-Super-Mare, Watchett and Minehead, with the West Somerset Heritage Steam Railway (at 22 miles the longest standard gauge heritage line in the UK), and to the South the popular towns of Dorchester, Axminster, Sidmouth, Seaton, Lyme Regis and Bridport.
+Within an hours drive are Taunton (has one of the best museums in the country), Cheddar Gorge, Wells, Glastonbury, Stourhead, RNAS Yeovilton, Haynes Motor Museum, and the medieval monastery at Forde Abbey.
 Bath, Bristol and Exeter are also about an hour away.

 The Parrett Trail passes through the village, so walkers will be able to tackle it in both directions - south towards Merriott and Chedington and north towards Bridgewater and Steart.